crawfordkid2/350-CHESS-PROJECT/Readme.txt

 - **Main & Multiplayer**: Contain the required logic for all the classes to work together.
 Changes to these files may result in cascading errors.

 - **GUI**: Contains everything related to the GUI.
 The BoardDisplay class includes everything required to make the GUI run.

-Feel free to explore and modify the code as needed for your purposes.

----

-I have reformatted and cleaned up the README for your Java chess app.
-Let me know if you need any further assistance!